Journalism Volunteer Projects in Ghana

 Television Journalism Placements in Ghana with Projects Abroad

 Our final type of Journalism placement involves working with television stations in Ghana.

-The first TV option is with Metro TV, a private, free to air television station based in central Accra.
+The only TV option is with Metro TV, a private, free to air television station based in central Accra.
 Established in 1997, it is a station with a particular focus on sports news and events with a large viewing audience.

 Your placement supervisor at Metro TV, the senior news reporter, will ensure that you gain first-hand experience of the daily activities of a TV station.
 You will begin the placement with an orientation period after which you will be involved with tasks such as reporting and scripting news programmes.
 You will have the opportunity to work in various departments, such as sport, entertainment and business.

 Depending on your previous experience and knowledge of broadcast journalism, there could be the possibility of presenting on live television or appearing as part of a discussion panel.
 You will also gain experience of producing and editing programmes.